Why you should learn C#?

 In the recent years .NET Core was developed from the ground up and improved on the original .NET implementation in some significant ways. .NET Core provides the ability to develop cross-platform applications, new deployment modes, incredible performance and much more.

-.NET and .NET Core will converge in .NET 5 in 2020 to set the foundation of a single modern unified platform for C# software development.
+.NET and .NET Core converged in .NET 5 on November 2020 and set the foundation of a single modern unified platform for C# software development.

 6. C# is cross-platform